 According to Dubai's Department of Economy and Tourism, the emirate welcomed 11.17 million international visitors between January and July 2025, underlining its position as one of the world's most in-demand destinations.
 The city was recently ranked first in the region and second globally among top winter travel hotspots, reflecting its growing appeal to leisure travellers.

-Here are five essential things tourists should know before arriving in Dubai.
+Here are five essential Dubai rules for tourists to know before arriving this winter.

 Dubai is a cosmopolitan city, and most everyday clothing styles are widely accepted.
 Visitors generally dress as they would in any major global city.

-Swimwear such as bikinis, swimsuits and trunks is allowed at beaches, hotel pools, waterparks and resorts, where changing rooms are provided.
+Swimwear such as bikinis, swimsuits and trunks is permitted at beaches, hotel pools, waterparks and resorts, where changing rooms are provided nearby.

 When visiting mosques or historic neighbourhoods, shoulders, arms and legs should be covered.
 Women are required to wear a headscarf inside mosques, and appropriate coverings are often provided on-site.